yaligarp/DataScience/SentimentAnalysis/README.md

  ('F1 Score = ', 0.8591676446691342)

 ### Conclusion:
-* LogisticRegressionCV, PassiveAgressiveClassifier, MLPClassifier, SGDClassifier - with TfVectorizor gave the highest F1 Score = 0.9385221674876847
+* LogisticRegressionCV, PassiveAgressiveClassifier, MLPClassifier, SGDClassifier - with TfidfVectorizor gave the highest F1 Score = 0.9385221674876847

 * LogisticRegressionCV, RidgeClassifierCV, LogisticRegression - with CountVectorizor gave the highest  F1 Score = 0.9385221674876847

+* NN model with Keras and word2vec had F1 Score: 0.9654

 ### Next Steps:
 * Analyse the results in more detail as to how specific models performed better with different Vectorization